adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-The buttons are removed from the tab sequence using `tabindex="-1"`.
+Adding `tabindex="-1"` removes the buttons from the tab sequence.
 This ensures we don't disturb the natural flow and order of form elements.
-The buttons use iconography and although the best icon is text, these icons are well understood and keep the interface clean.
+The buttons use symbols and although the best icon is text, these icons are well understood and keep the interface clean.
 For those using screen readers, we add `aria-label="Increment"` so the interface makes sense audibly.

-Here's the Javascript:
+Javascript:

 ```JS
 function Stepper(input) {